anishLearnsToCode/symmetric-cryptography/README.md

 This is part of the 4 course specialization [Introduction to Applied Cryptography](https://github.com/anishLearnsToCode/intro-to-applied-cryptography) by the University of Colorado.
-This is the thirs course in this specialization.
+This is the third course in this specialization.

 ## Overview
 1. [Week 1](#week-1)